itsluminous/Music-Notes/README.md

 3. **Review Pending Users**: See all users awaiting approval with their email and signup date
 4. **Approve or Reject**: Click approve to grant access or reject to deny
 5. **Full Permissions**: Create, edit, and delete notes like any approved user
+6. **Cache Management**: Access "Cache Info" in your profile menu to view cache statistics and clear cache if needed

 ### Creating Notes (Approved Users)
 1. Click the **+** button in the bottom-right corner